 MSDS v2.0 XML Schema and optional Intermediate Database (IDB)

-The MSDS is submitted to NHS Digital using an XML file that is compliant with the MSDS v2.0 XML Schema.
+The MSDS is submitted to NHS England using an XML file that is compliant with the MSDS v2.0 XML Schema.
 The XML schema has been developed along with an MSDS Intermediate Database (IDB) tool that can be used as an alternative to the XML schema to enable providers to load or copy their data into the provided table structure for submission to the MSDS.
-To access the MSDS v2.0 XML Schema or IDB you will need to register and create an account through the link on the TRUD homepage.
+To access the MSDS v2.0 XML Schema or IDB you will need to register and create an account through the link on the TRUD homepage

 MSDS v2.0 submission XML Schema Version 2.0